 Healthy nutrition does not require counting calories, even if you want to lose weight.
-By eating a diet high in fat and protein from healthy sources, the appetite is greatly reduced resulting in eating fewer calories naturally.
+By eating a diet of the real foods of nature, high in healthy fat and adequate protein from healthy sources, the appetite is greatly reduced resulting in eating fewer calories naturally.
 Limited carbohydrates, and eating only those in natural foods, does not result in the unstable blood sugar common among those eating grains, sweets and drinking excessive alcohol.
-Here is a typical daily meal plan I follow:

 My bowl no longer contains cereal, rather:

-- A handful of tree nuts (almonds, walnuts, pecans, cashew nuts or Brazil nuts) Mix and match as you like for variety.
+A handful of tree nuts. a combination of almonds, walnuts, pecans, cashew nuts or Brazil nuts.
+Mix and match as you like for variety.

-- Four heaping tablespoons of plain yogurt with live cultures, preferably goat milk or coconut milk.
-Will settle for cow’s milk if that is all that is available.
-Alternative or in addition some Kefir, another fermented food.
+Three heaping tablespoons of plain yogurt with live cultures, preferably goat milk or coconut milk.
+Will settle for whole cow’s milk if that is all that is available.
+Alternative or in addition some plain Kefir.

-An entrée source of protein such as wild salmon, scallops or other fish.
-If meat, eat a modest portion of grass fed beef such as a petit filet, lamb, pork, chicken or turkey.
+Have an entrée source of protein such as wild salmon, scallops or other fish.
+If meat, a modest portion of grass fed beef such as a petit filet, lamb, pork, chicken or turkey.
 I eat fish two times to one over meat.

-Healthy vegetables such as garlic spinach, asparagus, broccoli, squash or yams, carrots, tomatoes.
-Sometimes natural whole or Rosemary potatoes.
-Whole potatoes are a starch but they have many nutrients and my exercise is able to compensate for carbohydrate load.
-Sometimes I eat vegetarian and my entre is eggplant.
+Combine that with a healthy vegetable such as spinach, asparagus, broccoli, squash or yams, carrots, and tomatoes.
+Occasionally I will have whole or Rosemary potatoes.
+Potatoes are a starch, but they have many nutrients and my exercise is able to compensate for carbohydrates.
+Sometimes I eat vegetarian and my entrée is tofu or eggplant.

-Put 8-12 hour fasting periods into your day and night eating schedule.
+Put fasting periods into your day and night schedule.
 Fasting is very healthy for your metabolism and is much easier when fat and protein are the mainstay of your diet.